thoughtspot/thoughtspot.github.io/_includes/content/privileges.md

     </tr>
     <tr>
       <td><strong>Can share with all users</strong></td>
-      <td>Can see the names of and share with users outside of the groups the user belongs to.</td>
+      <td>Can see the names of and share with users outside of the groups the user belongs to.
+Members of groups with this privilege can also share with groups marked as
+      <strong>NOT SHAREABLE</strong>.</td>
     </tr>
     <tr>
       <td><strong>Can manage data</strong></td>